DontEatOreo/DontEatOreo/README.md

 # Hello, I'm DontEatOreo 👋

-I'm a programmer from Bulgaria 🇧🇬.
-I like to create CLI tools and API's that make life just a bit nicer and easier for myself and others.
+And I'm from Bulgaria 🇧🇬.
+I spend my free time tinkering with my own and existing CLI tools to make my life easier, and do things better and faster.

 ## 📫 Contact Me